kaimuzx78/JS-Logical-Program/README.md

 7. Count the number of words in a string.
 8. Reverse each word in a string.
 9. Find the sum of all numbers present in an alphanumeric string.

+## **Pro Tip:**

+~ Always try every program first on paper with a pen before coding on the computer.
+Break the problem into small steps and write it in simple pseudocode (like normal English steps).
+This helps you clearly understand how variables change and how loops or conditions flow.
+Focus on building the logic first, because if you directly jump to coding, you will face more errors and confusion.
+Once the logic is clear in your mind, writing the program becomes much easier and you will remember it for a long time.